Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 • Those offered a seat prior to November 15 will have 30 days to confirm acceptance of the offer.
 Those who have confirmed acceptance will have until December 14 to pay the accompanying non-refundable seat deposit.

-• Those offered a seat between November 15 and January 14 will have 30 days to accept the offer and submit the seat deposit.
+• Those offered between November 15 and January 14 will have 30 days to accept the offer and submit the seat deposit.

-• Those offered a seat between January 15 and May 14 will have 14 days to accept the offer and submit a seat deposit.
+• Those offered between January 15 and April 30 will have 14 days to accept the offer and submit the seat deposit.

-• Those offered a seat after May 15 may be asked for an immediate seat deposit.
+• Those offered on or after May 1 may be asked for an immediate seat deposit.

 MCAT/GPA Information